What should I do if I have been sexually assaulted or abused?

-What happens when I go to the hospital?
+What happens if I choose to go to the hospital?

-• All emergency rooms must provide treatment for all survivors of sexual assault, both women and men.
+- All emergency rooms must provide treatment for all survivors of sexual assault, regardless of age or gender identity.

 What if I am pregnant?

 Within 120 hours of an assault (or any unprotected intercourse), a doctor can prescribe Emergency Contraception (EC).
 EC is a controlled dose of birth control pills that will prevent an egg from attaching to the uterine wall.
 Taking emergency contraception is not a method of abortion.
 It simply changes the environment of your uterus so that you will not become pregnant.
 If 120 hours have passed since the assault, it may be necessary to wait about two weeks and then take a pregnancy test.
 If you are pregnant, there are options available to you, and an advocate can help you explore those options.

 What about HIV and other sexually transmitted infections?

 It may feel that the perpetrator took everything from you, but you do have a voice, and you can make decisions about the future.
 Finding out about sexually transmitted infections is one way to get that control back.
 Some people think getting tested for sexually transmitted infections (STIs) and HIV can be frightening or embarrassing.
 But it is important for your health to know if you need additional medical care.